awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

    1. For **Port**, enter the port number for accessing MSDTC\.
 The default is **5000**\.

-   1. For **Security groups**, choose the VPC or DB security group to associate with the option\.
+   1. For **Security groups**, choose the VPC security group to associate with the option\.

    1. For **Authentication type**, choose **Mutual** or **None**\.